 With permission of the graduate chair and the course instructor, a student may enroll in a graduate course as a visitor (auditor) rather than for credit.
 A notation of "VI" appears on the transcript when the course is completed successfully (section 3.3).
 A visit (audit) is not counted toward degree credit requirements and is not calculated as part of the GPA if completed successfully.
+A student who fails to complete the course successfully, however, will receive a grade of "E" (failure) which is calculated as part of the GPA.
 After a grade has been issued, a course will not be changed from letter grade to visit (audit) status, or vice versa.